lostipani/fundamentals/python_metaclasses.md

 assert type(object) == type
 ```

-## Use case: singleton implementation
+## Use case: a singleton implementation
 As an example of metaclass usage, one can implement a singleton mixin to enforce this pattern to any custom class:
 ```
 class Singleton(type):